javelit/docs/content/develop/concepts/architecture/caching.md

 1. The app runs out of memory because the cache is too large.
 2. Objects in the cache become stale, e.g. because you cached old data from a database.

-As of today, Jeamlit is not opinionated on how these problems should be managed.
+As of today, Javelit is not opinionated on how these problems should be managed.
 We recommend using existing Cache implementations like [Guava cache](https://github.com/google/guava/wiki/cachesexplained).
-Put the "advanced" cache implementation inside the Jeamlit cache.
+Put the "advanced" cache implementation inside the Javelit cache.

 Here is an example for a cache with a maximum size of 1000 elements and a TTL of 10 minutes:
 ```java